overwolf/overwolf.github.io/docs/topics/update-store-listing.md

 ![visibility](../assets/dev-console/update-store/hidden.png)

+### App URL

+This is the direct link to the app’s store listing on the Overwolf Appstore.
+This is a read only property and cannot be edited.

+(insert image here: storelisting/app_url.png)

+### Monetization Properties

+This is a read only option that shows the users in the store what type of monetization is implemented in the app.

+(insert image here: storelisting/monetization.png)

 ### Short description

 Add or edit a short description of your app, with a limit of 180 characters.
 In this field use plain text only (no HTML or Markdown).